prowl107/STM32F4-Drivers/README.md

 # STM32F4-Drivers
-> A collection of low level drivers for STM32F4 sseries microcontrollers.
+> A collection of low level drivers for STM32F4 series microcontrollers.

 ## About
 The goal of this project was to write a collection of low level drivers to understand more about developing embedded software.
 The project is developed using embedded C. Having to write the drivers myself required that I took the time to learn and understand the peripheral/protocol throughly.
 The process so far has been challenging but rewarding.